-The scaffold shall be fixed in the transverse plane at the working platform lift.
-In this type of scaffold design the putlogs also perform the function of tying the scaffold to the building.
+The scaffold should be fixed in the transverse plane at the working platform lift.
+In this type of scaffold design, the putlogs also perform the function of tying the scaffold to the building.
+Putlogs should be:

-Putlogs shall:

-- be located at each standard
+- located at each standard

-- putlogs shall be fixed to their support in accordance with Section 3.4, and
+- fixed to their support in accordance with Section 3.4 of this appendix

-- be continuous along their length.
+- · be continuous along their length.